 If you are a beginner, then you probably should be looking for under 150 drones that get you going.
 So, we listed down the best drones under $150 which will make your task easier while selecting the drone that suits you perfectly.

 Here we are reviewing cheaper but capable enough drones that will best suit you.
 We have also included a smart buying guide that will help you select the best drones according to your requirements and budget.
-We are sure that our review + guide will help you find that best drone that will offer you the best features vs. price value.
+We are sure that our review + guide will help you find the best drone that will offer you the best features vs. price value.
 Following is our selection of Top 8 Drones that offer the best bang for your bucks.

 Reviews of Best Drones Under $150